Menlo College: History

 The School of Business Administration (SBA) was established in 1949 as the college's first four-year program.
 This was a timely move, as Stanford had just dropped its undergraduate business courses to focus more on the Graduate School of Business.
 The institution again changed its name, this time to Menlo School and Menlo College.

 The founding of the SBA made Menlo School and Menlo College eligible for complete tax exemption as a four-year, nonprofit educational institution.
 The savings in taxes were put into expanding and polishing Menlo.
 In 1953 the institution purchased property across the street from the campus to move the track and athletic fields to their current home.

-1954 saw the development of two new dormitories for Menlo: Howard Hall and Michaels Hall, named after Dr. Lowry Howard and C. F. Michaels.
+1954 saw the development of two new dormitories for Menlo: Howard Hall and Michaels Hall, named after Lowry Howard and C. F. Michaels.
 In addition to student rooms, each building included four faculty apartments.

 John D. Russell became the director of the college in 1955.
-An SBA professor and World War II veteran, Russell used his experience as a legal scholar to focus his courses on the legal aspects of business, earning him the affectionate nickname “Judge”.
+An SBA professor and World War II veteran, Russell used his experience as a legal scholar to focus his courses on the legal aspects of business, earning him the affectionate nickname "Judge".
 He took deep interest in developing his students into business leaders and is considered by many to have epitomized the spirit of Menlo.

 That same year, the Hewlett-Packard Company donated seven houses in Mountain View to Menlo.
 The houses were moved to the Douglass campus and assigned to faculty members.

-In 1956 Florence Moore made a historic gift to Menlo in financing the construction of the Florence Moore Science and Engineering Building, housing math and science facilities as well as an auditorium.
+In 1956 Florence Moore made a gift to Menlo in financing the construction of the Florence Moore Science and Engineering Building, housing math and science facilities as well as an auditorium.

 Construction of a new student union, post office and dormitory was completed in 1958, and Menlo opened a new dining commons in 1962.
 The old dining commons was converted to the Bowman Library.

 1969 brought to Menlo a new building for the School of Business Administration and the two-year school that included classrooms, faculty and staff offices, a theater and a computer center.
 This building, now called Brawner Hall, holds most of the business courses at Menlo.
 That same year, Menlo completed construction of its largest college dormitory, holding 150 students.
 President William E. Kratt retired in 1970, and in 1971 the dormitory was dedicated to him.
 William E. Kratt Hall currently serves as the primary housing facility for freshman students.

 Richard F. O'Brien succeeded Kratt as President of Menlo.
 In the fall of 1971, Menlo became a co-educational institution and admitted its first female students.